ansys/pymechanical/doc/source/getting_started/running_mechanical.rst

         -p, --project-file TEXT    Opens Mechanical project file (.mechdb).
 Cannot be mixed with -i
         --private-appdata          Use a private appdata.
-This is beneficial for running parallel instances of Mechanical
+This is beneficial for running parallel instances of Mechanical.
         --port INTEGER             Start mechanical in server mode with the given port number
         -i, --input-script TEXT    Name of the input Python script.
 Cannot be mixed with -p
         --exit                     Exit after running input script.
-Can only be used with -i.Defaults to true if not graphical mode.
+Can only be used with -i.
+Defaults to true if not graphical mode.
+Only supported in versions 241 and later.
-                                    Only supported in versions 241 and later -s, --show-welcome-screen  Show the welcome screen, where you can select the file to open.Only affects graphical mode
-        --debug                    Show a debug dialog right when the process starts.
+        -s, --show-welcome-screen  Show the welcome screen, where you can select the file to open.
+Only affects graphical mode --debug                    Show a debug dialog right when the process starts.
         -r, --revision INTEGER     Ansys Revision number, e.g. "241" or "232".
 If